NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Response Test

-Response time on the Zoma Hybrid mattress was moderately fast.
+Response time on the Zoma Hybrid mattress was very slow.
 Within 1.2 seconds the mattress is mostly able to rebound back to its original shape, within 1.8 seconds it completes the full recovery.

 Mostly Recovered